I didn’t know what to expect from my first trip to visit Kyiv, Ukraine.

-Too bad Andriyiskyy Descent was under construction when I was in Kiev.
+Too bad Andriyiskyy Descent was under construction when I was in Kyiv.
 This part of Ukrainian capital feels like a small town and not a huge city.

-It’s the area where Kiev’s artists and bohema used to live and places like Mikhail Bulgakov’s house are located.
-Probably that’s why it’s often called “Montmarte of Kiev”.
+It’s the area where Kyiv’s artists used to live and places like Mikhail Bulgakov’s house are located.
+Probably that’s why it’s often called “Montmartre of Kyiv”.

-It’s the best to see the area from the surrounding hills and Zamkova Hora that offer a spectacular views or this colorful part of the city.
+It’s best to see the area from the surrounding hills and Zamkova Hora that offer spectacular views or this colorful part of the city.

 It’s worth to spend an afternoon there to take a rest from the busy monumental center or the overwhelming beauty of UNESCO monasteries.